lovingmage/lovingmage.github.io/_posts/2023-05-12-custom-blockquotes.md

 layout: post
 title: a post with custom blockquotes
 date: 2023-05-12 15:53:00-0400
+tags: general
 description: an example of a blog post with custom blockquotes
-categories: sample-posts blockquotes
+categories: misc
-giscus_comments: true
+giscus_comments: false
 related_posts: true
 ---
 This post shows how to add custom styles for blockquotes.
 Based on [jekyll-gitbook](https://github.com/sighingnow/jekyll-gitbook) implementation.